 Chez L’Ami Louis 32 Rue du Vertbois, 3rd Arrondissement.
 Really expensive, really hard to get a table but if you can get past those hurdles, the food is AMAZING!
 One of the best venerable bistros in Paris where you can rub elbows with celebs.
 Small, wood-paneled, wood oven, awesome wine list.

 Frenchie 5 Rue du Nil, 2nd Arrondissement.
 This cozy, farm-to-table neighborhood bistro gets booked months in advance.
 While it’s one of the hardest reservations to score, both your palate and your date will swoon and thank you for the effort.
 Across the street is the no-frills Frenchie bar à vins that only takes walk-ins, and a “Frenchie to Go” down the street for a tasty breakfast at a high top table or take-out.
+A trio worth visiting!
+A note: Frenchie is closed on Sundays.

 Fringe Café 106 Rue de Turenne, 3rd Arrondissement.
 Perfect for great coffee in hip le Marais.
 Where else do you get to sip café au lait under cool cloud-shaped lamps and take in this cafe’s photo gallery concept?